Thoughts on teaching, technology, learning and life in an era of change.

 It is time to move on and I am going for something that is cleaner and a lot easier to navigate.
 A little more professional for want of a better word.
 I still hope there is something of me in the new site.
 We will just have to wait and see.

 So, I have been rebuilding my web site from the ground up.
 Not the “antique looking” site you may be looking at right now but a site that is presently gestating within the confines of another sub-domain on my host as at the date of this post.
-I am using Wordpress.
+I am using WordPress.

-The thing about Wordpress that I admire the most is it’s capacity to generate static web pages.
+The thing about WordPress that I admire the most is it’s capacity to generate static web pages.
 That is simply excellent.
 You can have your blog and you can augment your ramblings and news with a variety of supporting content via the static pages.

 One can be so empowered.
-One has the ability to produce a rather professional and elegant web site using Wordpress and it is free.
+One has the ability to produce a rather professional and elegant web site using WordPress and it is free.
 That contrasts so remarkably with some entities that charge you $500-00 for a web site with 5 static pages and an upkeep fee to match.

-My new web site, which I hope I can launch before Christmas, will be built entirely using Wordpress.
+My new web site, which I hope I can launch before Christmas, will be built entirely using WordPress.
 Since the template employs drop-down nested menus I am free to incorporate quite a number of pages and navigation will not be such an interface hassle.

-Some Wordpress templates place the page based navigation in a horizontal bar across the top.
+Some WordPress templates place the page based navigation in a horizontal bar across the top.
 That may limit you to say 7 pages.
 As well, other templates place the page navigation down a sidebar.
 That can be messy if you build an extensive site.

 I have incorporated one code hack.
 I have taken the code generated by a flash album gallery generator and pasted it into the static page and blog post pages so I can easily display a bunch of images.